code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-04-spring-jms-activemq-consumer-producer-example.md

 To avoid having to manage the version compatibility of the different Spring dependencies, we will inherit the defaults from the `spring-boot-starter-parent` parent POM.

 A dependency to `activemq-junit` is also added as we will include a basic unit test case that verifies our setup using an embedded ActiveMQ broker.
-The version of the dependency is specified in a property that needs to match with the ActiveMQ version supported by the `spring-boot-starter-activemq` starter.
-At the time of writing this was version <var>'5.14.5'</var>.
+The version of the dependency needs to match with the ActiveMQ version supported by the `spring-boot-starter-activemq` starter.
+For [Spring Boot 1.5.9 the ActiveMQ dependency was version '5.14.5'](https://docs.spring.io/spring-boot/docs/1.5.9.RELEASE/reference/html/appendix-dependency-versions.html#appendix-dependency-versions).

+> You can find back the Spring Boot dependencies in Appendix F of the reference documentation.

 In the plugins section, we included the `spring-boot-maven-plugin` Maven plugin so that we can build a single, runnable "uber-jar".
 This will also allow us to start the example via a Maven command.